Soc 348 - Juvenile Delinquency » Fall 2022 » Quiz 3

 According to the text, what would happen if police were to increase the current number of youths referred to the system by two to three times?

-A. The system would be unmanageable.
+A. Crime would ultimately be reduced.

-C. The cost of justice would likely be reduced.
+B. The cost of justice would likely be reduced.

-D. Crime would ultimately be reduced.
+D. Crime would likely remain constant

 Question #26